mikeehun/markdown-cv/index.md

 Creating test frameworks for various internal projects

+`Project`

-`Project` I was working a large internal web portal, which helped tracking the status of the compliance trainings of our numerous user base.
-We had automated testing in place for all the major browsers and platforms (including mobile), and manual testing when it was necessery.
-The company was transitioning to an outsurced setup, and I helped guiding the newcommers and provided training for them.
+I was working on a large internal web portal tracking the status of the compliance trainings of our large user base.
+We had automated testing in place for all the major browsers and platforms (including mobile), and manual testing when it was necessary.
+The company was transitioning to an outsourced setup, and I helped guiding the newcomers and provided training for them.

 ### ICON Plc